Charles G. Finney

 Charles Grandison Finney (December 1, 1905 – April 16, 1984) was an American news editor and fantasy novelist, the great-grandson of evangelist Charles Grandison Finney.
 His first novel and most famous work, The Circus of Dr. Lao, won one of the inaugural National Book Awards: the Most Original Book of 1935.

 Biography

 Finney was born in Sedalia, Missouri, and served in Tientsin, China, with the U.S. Army 15th Infantry Regiment (E Company) from 1927 to 1929.

 In his memoirs, he notes that The Circus of Dr. Lao was conceived in Tientsin during 1929.
-After the Army, he worked as an editor for the Arizona Daily Star in Tucson, Arizona from 1930 to 1970.
+After the Army, he moved to Tucson, Arizona.
+He worked as an editor for the Arizona Daily Star in Tucson, Arizona from 1930 to 1970.

 Some of Finney's papers, with correspondence and photographs, are collected at the University of Arizona Main Library Special Collections, Collection Number: AZ 024, Papers of Charles G. Finney, 1959-1966.
 The archive includes typed manuscripts of "A Sermon at Casa Grande", "Isabelle the Inscrutable", "Murder with Feathers", "The Night Crawler", "Private Prince", "An Anabasis in Minor Key", "The Old China Hands", and "The Ghosts of Manacle".